jthhn/jthhn/README.md

-# Hello, I'm JITHIn 👋
+# Hello, I'm JITHIN 👋

 Welcome to my GitHub profile!
 I'm a passionate Python developer, focusing on **backend development** with Django, and I enjoy building web applications and learning new technologies.